mariusCZ/meep-scheme-visualization/README.md

 4. Enter the filename once prompted.

 In the case of the system being used not having `mpirun`, open the *grabstruc.sh* file and remove the `mpirun` command.
-Capability to check whether there is will be added.